andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 The build system in ROS 2 is called [ament](http://design.ros2.org/articles/ament.html).

 #### Build tool

 Instead of using `catkin_make`, `catkin_make_isolated` or `catkin build` ROS 2 uses the command line tool [ament build](https://github.com/ament/ament_tools) to build and install a set of packages.

 #### Pure Python package

 If the ROS 1 package uses CMake only to invoke the `setup.py` file and does not contain anything beside Python code (e.g. also no messages, services, etc.) it should be converted into a pure Python package in ROS 2:

-* Update the build type in the `package.xml` file:
+* Update or the build type in the `package.xml` file:

     <export>
       <build_type>ament_python</build_type>